trane/octopress/source/_posts/2013-01-17-implementing-a-more-powerful-regex.markdown

 ---
 layout: post
-title: "Implementing a more powerful RegEx"
+title: "Implementing a more powerful Regular Expression Engine in 3 Languages"
-date: 2013-01-17 20:13
+date: 2013-01-22 20:13
 comments: true
-published: false
+published: true
-categories: [regular expression]
+categories: [regular expressions]
 tags: [python, javascript, ruby, regex]
 ---

 #Introduction
 In class today, I sat through my second lecture on the power behind Regular Expressions with derivatives.
-The professor live coded a Regular Expression engine during class that has all of the regular language functionality and more than the one you'd find in perl, ruby, python, java, boost, etc. Why would language implementers not use a better way?
+The professor live coded a Regular Expression engine in Python during class that has all of the regular language functionality and more than the ones you will find in perl, ruby, python, java, boost, etc.

+Why would language
+implementers not use the more powerful way?
 Because long ago it was thought that Brzozowski's derivative method was too costly so everyone used Thompson's method which is fast for most operations but suffers from possible exponential blowup with some operations.

-With derivatives we get those operations back (Intersection, Difference, Compliment) and significantly decrease the complexity of implementing regular expressions.
-Keep in mind, none of these are optimized and there are some types of regular expressions that will cause exponential time (but are easily fixed with some modifications).
+With derivatives we get those operations back (Intersection, Difference, Complement) and significantly decrease the complexity of implementing regular expressions.

 I will implement all operations for regular languages in Python, Javascript and Ruby for fun and posterity.

 <!-- more -->

+#Warning

+Keep in mind, none of these are optimized and there are some types of regular expressions that will cause exponential time to compute, but these are easily fixed with some simple bail-out rules.
+I have not implemented any of those fixes here.

 #Algorithm
 The algorithm is a simple two step process:

 * Take the derivative with respect to each character you are matching in order
-* Does the final language accept $$\epsilon$$?
+* Does the final language accept $$\epsilon$$ (which is the empty-string language)

 ##A derivative of a language
 In formal theory, a language is a set of characters, what we'd call a set of strings like $$\{\text{foo},\text{bar},\text{baz}\}$$.
 The derivative of that language in terms of the character *b* is
-$$D_b=\{\text{foo},\text{bar},\text{baz}\}=\{\text{ar},\text{az}\}$$.
+$$\delta(b)=\{\text{foo},\text{bar},\text{baz}\}=\{\text{ar},\text{az}\}$$.

 ##Nullability
 A nullable language is one that no longer accepts any input, in other words does